aloethere/EP1000/docs/embedded.md

 ### Using Arduino IDE
 Step 1: Write Code

 Step 2: Compile

 Step 3: Upload to UNO board

 Step 4: Observe result

-* press reset button to refresh
+Note: press reset button to refresh

 ### Interfacing LCD Panel using I2C
 This task is using 16×2 LCD display with HD44780 controller.